Marc Dreier: Sheldon Solow

 From 1998 to 2006, Dreier handled much litigation for Sheldon Solow, a billionaire real estate dealmaker.
 The most recent case was the unsuccessful eviction of Bank of America Securities LLC from his flagship Manhattan building, 9 West 57th St., on the dubious grounds that one of the bank's brokers had been accused of illegal trading.

 In 2000, Solow decided to litigate for ownership of a $10 million oceanfront house in East Hampton.
 Peter Morton, co-founder of the Hard Rock Cafe restaurant chain, had signed a contract to purchase the home from Dr. Gary Feldstein.
 Solow tried to break their contract and buy the place himself.
 Years of litigation ensued.
 Dreier filed suits in state courts in Manhattan and Suffolk County, in federal court in both the Eastern and Southern Districts of New York, in bankruptcy court in Florida, and in several corresponding appellate courts.
 "He had a certain glibness, this certainty that he could get away with that which other lawyers couldn't", says Feldstein's lawyer, Kevin Smith, whom Dreier named as a defendant in one of the suits.
 "He was like Gatsby without the charm."
 In 2003, the United States Court of Appeals for the Second Circuit, citing their "extensive history of persistent, repetitive, and vexatious litigation", ordered Solow and Dreier to pay double costs to Morton and Feldstein.
 The litigation cost Solow an estimated $6 million in legal fees, much of it going to Dreier.

 In February 2004, advertisements labeled "legal notices" ran in The New York Times and the New York Post.
 The bogus ads, a costly embarrassment, informed "all unsecured creditors" in developer Peter Kalikow's 1994 Chapter 11 reorganization that they "might have additional rights of recovery" because of Kalikow's failure "to make truthful disclosure".
 More than 50 calls and 18 faxes came in to the Evergence Capital Advisors, Inc., by creditors.
-Evergence was a defunct Florida corporation run by Kosta Kovachev, a Belgrade-born, one-time Morgan Stanley broker facing SEC charges for his participation in a $20 million Ponzi scheme, for which he ultimately paid the SEC $358,148 in penalties and interest.
+Evergence was a Florida corporation run by Kosta Kovachev, a Belgrade-born, one-time Morgan Stanley broker facing SEC charges for his participation in a $20 million Ponzi scheme, for which he ultimately paid the SEC $358,148 in penalties and interest.
 The Evergence phone and fax numbers went directly to telephone lines at 499 Park Ave. – the offices of Dreier, LLP.
 It was Dreier who had purchased the newspaper ads, using Evergence and Kovachev as a front.
 After Manhattan federal bankruptcy court Judge Burton Lifland, who oversaw Kalikow's bankruptcy and presided in the Madoff Investment Scandal bankruptcy, ordered Dreier to disclose his client's identity, it became clear that Solow had hired Dreier to place the ads.
 Lifland ordered Dreier and Solow to pay about $300,000 in sanctions to Kalikow.
+Those sanctions were eventually overturned on technical grounds.